 In 1513, Bayamo was created as the Spaniards advanced to the west.
 As the provincial capital of Granma, this is a peaceful place with a deep sense of history.

 The third village to be founded was Santa María del Puerto del Príncipe (now Camagüey).
-It played a prominent role as the urban center of a cattle breeding and sugar-growing region.
+It played a prominent role as the urban center of cattle breeding and sugar-growing region.
 The irregular urban pattern of this UNESCO World Heritage Site, which contains winding streets, squares, alleys, and urban blocks, is exceptional for Latin American colonial towns.

 Fellow World Heritage Site Santiago de Cuba was established in 1514 and replaced Baracoa as the island’s capital in 1607, thanks to its location on the Caribbean Sea.
 Its complex of forts, magazines, bastions, and batteries is the world’s best-preserved and most complete example of Spanish-American military architecture based on Italian and Renaissance design principles, according to UNESCO.